silvercrypto888/platinum_ecosystem/airdrop/README.md

 # Airdrops and Snapshots

-This tutorial will cover very rudimentary snapshots (and possibly airdrop scripts later). _Disclaimer: This tool is still under active development, and some files are experimental._
+This tutorial will cover very rudimentary snapshots (and possibly airdrop scripts later). _Disclaimer: This project is still under active development, and some files are experimental._

 It is relatively simple to take a snapshot of the top 20 holders of a token, by making a `getTokenLargestAccounts` JSON request to the X1 RPC in Python, then mapping the ATAs (Associated Token Addresses) to their personal wallets.
 The `get_holders.py` script does this with minimal configuration needed.
 Getting more than the top 20 holders typically requires a much more advanced scripting or programming environment.